Opportunity Search Results

 Overview //

 Food Drives are a great way for youth looking for service hours, individuals, groups, and families to help support the warehouse in getting food in and out for those in need!
-Help us in receiving food donations by unloading, weighing and sorting food bags.
+Help us in receiving food donations by unloading, weighing, and sorting food bags.
 Heavy lifting required.
 Parents, please plan to accompany your children for youth service.
-USE THE "GROUP" OPTION IF YOU ARE A PARENT, BRINGING A YOUTH.

 Contact Person: Ian Radel